 Upcoming Changes

 This page summarises employment law changes that are expected in the future.
 For changes that are already in force, please see the Recent Changes page.
+If you have any questions on the content of this page, contact us.

 The Employment Bill/ Employment Rights Act

-The Employment Rights Bill, originally introduced on 10 October 2024, representeda significant overhaul of UK employment law, marking the most substantial changes in over three decades.
+The Employment Rights Bill, originally introduced on 10 October 2024, represented a significant overhaul of UK employment law, marking the most substantial changes in over three decades.
 The Bill aimed to enhance workers' rights and provide a more balanced framework for both employees and employers.
 This was given royal assent and became part of the Employment Right Act on 16 December 2025.

 The changes are extensive, covering various aspects of employment law, including unfair dismissal, flexible working, zero-hours contracts, and more.